How to Improve Retail Conversion Rate

 Conversion rate in physical retail is the percentage of store visitors who make a purchase.
 If 100 people walk in and 20 buy something, your conversion rate is 20%.
-Industry benchmarks for specialty retail typically fall between 15-30%, depending on location, format, and foot traffic mix.
+Reported conversion rates for specialty retail vary widely — commonly cited figures land somewhere around 15% to 30%, depending on location, format, and foot traffic mix.
+The fastest way to grow without buying more traffic is to convert more of the visitors you already have — you’ve already paid to get them through the door.

 Staff, Layout, Checkout, and the Known Levers